shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 development of current computer logic and system.
 More importantly, a personal computer can mimic any Turing machine _until it exhausts its limited memory supply_.

-### The Classical Computational vs The Representational Theory of Mind
+### The Computational vs The Representational Theory of Mind

 As opposed to type-identity theory, where mental states are brain states, Putnam proposed a different view that mental states are [_multiply realizable_](https://plato.stanford.edu/entries/multiple-realizability/): the same mental state